Disclosure and Agreement for Certificates of Deposit

 C. Organization and Scope of Agreement

 Part I of this Agreement is an introduction to the Agreement.
 Part II governs ownership of deposit accounts in different capacities.
+Part III provides general terms for all certificate of deposit accounts.

-This Agreement covers our CD's.
-Some special rules applicable to CD's and special types of accounts such as IRA's and Coverdell Education Savings Accounts are also included in other documents that we provide to you.
+This Agreement covers our CDs.
+Some special rules applicable to CDs and special types of accounts such as IRAs and Coverdell Education Savings Accounts are also included in other documents that we provide to you.
 While this Agreement is generally applicable to these accounts, they are also subject to additional rules designed to address their unique characteristics.

 (back to top)